kenzo94/pulumi-auto/htw_ceteris_pulumi/README.md

 ## Pulumi Stack
 - To learn different possibilities how to configure stack, please visit: https://www.pulumi.com/docs/intro/concepts/state/#logging-into-the-azure-blob-storage-backend
-- In this project we will use an Azure Blob Storage as a Pulumi backend:
+- In this project we will use an Azure Blob Storage as a Pulumi backend, please created the following resources outside of the project:
 1. Create and configure the Azure Blob Storage backend (can be created <a href='https://www.techwatching.dev/posts/pulumi-azure-backend' target='_blank'>manually</a> or with local pulumi service using this code):

  ```